StonesLuo/GitHub.io/_posts/2019-07-05-markdown-rules.md

 ### Links and Email
 #### Inline
-Just put angle brackets around an email and it becomes clickable: <uranusjr@gmail.com>
+1.Just put angle brackets around an email and it becomes clickable: <uranusjr@gmail.com>
 `<uranusjr@gmail.com>`

-Same thing with urls: <http://macdown.uranusjr.com>
+2.Same thing with urls: <http://macdown.uranusjr.com>
 ` <http://macdown.uranusjr.com>`

-Perhaps you want to some link text like this: [Macdown Website](http://macdown.uranusjr.com "Title")
+3.Perhaps you want to some link text like this: [Macdown Website](http://macdown.uranusjr.com "Title")
 `[Macdown Website](http://macdown.uranusjr.com "Title")` (The title is optional)